2023 Turkish presidential election candidate nominations: People's Alliance

-On 9 June 2022, the leader of the ruling Justice and Development Party and the current president, Recep Tayyip Erdoğan, announced that he will be a candidate in the 2023 presidential election.
+On 9 June 2022, Recep Tayyip Erdoğan, the leader of the Justice and Development Party and the incumbent president since 2014, announced that he would be a candidate in the 2023 presidential election.
 Erdogan's candidacy was supported by the other member parties of the People's Alliance, the Nationalist Movement Party (MHP) and the Great Unity Party (BBP).
-MHP leader Devlet Bahçeli has stated more than once that the candidate for the People's Alliance will be Erdoğan.
+MHP leader Devlet Bahçeli stated more than once that the candidate for the People's Alliance would be Erdoğan.
 Some lawyers and opposition politicians stated that since Erdoğan was elected president twice in the 2014 and 2018 elections, he could not be a candidate again unless the parliament decided to hold early elections, according to the law.
-Mustafa Şentop, Ersan Şen, Metin Feyzioğlu and some other lawyers said that the 2018 election was Erdoğan's first term, arguing that a new office was formed, apart from the name similarity, as the presidential system was adopted in 2018.
+Mustafa Şentop, Ersan Şen, Metin Feyzioğlu and other lawyers said that the 2018 election was Erdoğan's first term, arguing that a new office was formed, apart from the name similarity, as the presidential system was adopted in 2018 following a constitutional referendum.
 According to Freedom House, Erdoğan has the right to run again in the new system in 2023, as his first term ended early.
-Stating that Erdoğan cannot be a candidate, the lawyers oppose this view by stating that the maximum term of office in the Constitution has not been changed and in this case, the constitution should be taken as the basis, not the systems.
+Stating that Erdoğan cannot be a candidate, the lawyers oppose this view by stating that the maximum term of office in the constitution has not been changed and in this case, the constitution should be taken as the basis, not the systems.

-There have been speculations that if Erdoğan is not a candidate, he will be a joint candidate for power for Minister of Interior Süleyman Soylu and Minister of National Defense Hulusi Akar.
+There was speculation that if Erdoğan was not the candidate, possible alternatives would have been Minister of Interior Süleyman Soylu or Minister of National Defense Hulusi Akar.

 Nation Alliance and Table of Six

-The Nation Alliance founded by the main opposition party, the Republican People's Party, the Good Party and the Democrat Party, and the Table of Six, of which the Felicity Party, DEVA Party and the Future Party are members in addition to this alliance, will elect the presidential candidate to be elected against Erdoğan.
-It was noted that six political parties will not nominate more than one candidate and will agree on a common candidate in order to "not give the appearance of discrimination and competition".
+The Nation Alliance was founded by the opposition parties which made up the Table of Six: the Republican People's Party, the Good Party, the Democrat Party, the Felicity Party, DEVA Party and the Future Party.
+It was agreed that six political parties would not nominate more than one candidate and would agree on a common candidate in order to "not give the appearance of discrimination and competition".
 At the meeting of Table of Six on 25 January 2023, it was discussed for the first time how the presidential candidate will be determined.
-The Nation Alliance and the Table of Six were expected to decide the candidate at the meeting to be held on 13 February.
-However, the meeting was postponed due to the 2023 Turkey–Syria earthquake.
-On 3 March, Meral Akşener announced after the Good Party leadership meeting that Kemal Kılıçdaroğlu's candidacy as the presidential candidate of the Nation Alliance was approved at the meeting on 2 March and said that Good Party left the Table.
-Three days later, the Good Party rejoined the Table of Six after its meetings with the CHP.
+The Table of Six was expected to decide on a joint candidate at a meeting held on 13 February.
+However, the meeting was postponed to 2 March due to the 2023 Turkey–Syria earthquake.

-On 6 March 2023, the Nation Alliance announced that Kemal Kılıçdaroğlu was a joint presidential candidate.